 Centrelink automatically applies the Work Bonus to your disclosed income.
 You don’t have to apply for the Work Bonus, but you do need to let Centrelink know if your earnings change throughout the year.

-Note: The work bonus measure is in addition to the normal income threshold for full Age Pension eligibility (for information about the Age Pension income test, see SuperGuide article Age Pension: Income test thresholds applicable since March 2017 )
+Note: The work bonus measure is in addition to the normal income threshold for full Age Pension eligibility (for information about the Age Pension income test, see SuperGuide article Age Pension: Income test thresholds applicable from September 2017 )

 How does the Work Bonus operate?